 Evidence of Financial Support

 It is strongly recommended that F/J nonimmigrants carry proof of the financial support and resources reflected on the Form I-20 or DS-2019.
 Proof of financial support bank statements, or financial support letters should be dated within the last 6 months.

-Make sure your original form I-20 or DS-2019 has been PROPERLY ENDORSED (signed within one year of your intended re-entry date) by the school official or agency that issued the document.
+Make sure your original form I-20 or DS-2019 has been PROPERLY ENDORSED by the school official or agency that issued the document.
 For current students, an I-20 or DS-2019 travel endorsement is valid for 12 months, or until the expiration of the document, whichever is first.
-Berkeley International Office generally recommends that the signature be current within 10 months of your re-entry date.
-(Those on F-1 OPT must have the endorsement within past 6 months).
+Berkeley International Office generally recommends that the signature be current within 10 months of your re-entry date. ( Please note: Those on F-1 OPT must have the endorsement within the past 6 months).
 If UC Berkeley issued your I-20 or DS-2019, bring it to Berkeley International Office for endorsing.
 Those with an I-20 or DS-2019 issued by another program sponsor will need to contact that sponsor at least two or three weeks before departure to obtain the necessary travel signature.

 F-1 Students on Post-completion OPT should see OPT Travel Information.
 J-1 students on post-completion Academic Training should see Academic Training Travel Information for additional documents needed.

 SEVIS (I-901) Fee Payment